daveshap/Chronic_Health_AI/README.md

 ## Additional Files

 Over time, you'll add new files, such as logs and journal entires, new tests, and so on.
 It will vary based upon your specific needs.

+# COMMUNICATION

+You will need to learn to communicate with the chatbot as well as human doctors.
+Both can be frustrating.

+1. LLMs, like the data they are trained on, can get stuck in ruts.
+Sometimes that means you need to start a new conversation or ask the AI to "step back and let's try something else" or "explain to my why you think this is important."
+2. Remember, you're LEARNING first and foremost.
+This is why solving and managing chronic health issues takes such a long time.
+It is not just a complex problem to solve, it's an entire discipline that you need to become an expert in.
+YOU WILL BECOME YOUR OWN BEST ADVOCATE AND EXPERT.
+That means you need to learn a lot - often more than the specialist medical professionals you will be working with.
+3. You will need to learn to communicate with human doctors on their terms.
+Every provider you speak to is human, meaning they have blind spots, favorite preferences, and make mistakes.
+If one provider is not working, find another.
+There's a reason "getting a second or third opinion" is such a common practice.
+This is tacit admission that the current medical establishment is not perfect.

+# MODIFICATIONS

+You might find that this initial framework is not complete or adequate.
+You are free to modify any component of this framework for your own personal projects.
+Your project WILL evolve over time.